rocketacademy/basics-docs/course-logistics/required-hardware-and-software/required-software-2.md

 git config --global init.defaultBranch main
 ```

-## Exercise: **Send Your First Slack Message!**
+## Exercise: **Send Your First Community Channel Message!**

 ### **Introduction**

-_Once you have been added to a section in Slack_, send your first message to your new section mates.
+_Once you have been added to a section in the Community Channel_, send your first message to your new section mates.
 Please include the following in your message:

 1. Where are you based?
 2. What do you do for work?